My Favorite Food Experiences and How You Can Get the Best Food on the Road, Too.

 - People also eat in many ways.
 Many countries eat with their hands; others eat with chopsticks.
 Often, people roll their food in tortillas, roti, pita, or wraps.

 - Meal etiquette also varies a lot from country to country.
-In some countries, if you leave food, you do not want more.
+In some countries, you do not want more if you leave food.
 In others, leftover food means you want more.
 Many countries consider it good manners to leave your elbows (several Latin American countries) on the table.
 Some countries (particularly in Asia) consider slurping soup a sign that the soup is delicious.